arnauddorgans/TabBarController/README.md

 ### TabBar Top/Bottom Inset Constraint

-The TabBarChildControllerProtocol provide two optionals property that allow you to manage tabBar insets easily :
+The TabBarChildControllerProtocol provide two optional properties that allows you to manage tabBar insets easily :
 ```swift
 var tabBarTopInsetConstraint: NSLayoutConstraint!
 var tabBarBottomInsetConstraint: NSLayoutConstraint!
 ```

-Since UIViewController inherit from TabBarChildControllerProtocol, just add these properties in your class (use IBOutlet if you want to use them Interface Builder)
+Since UIViewController inherits from TabBarChildControllerProtocol, just add these properties in your class (use IBOutlet if you want to use them Interface Builder)

 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/constraint.jpg" width="500">